A Brownian particle in a microscopic periodic potential: Introduction

 where $\tilde{N}_{t}$ is the number of returns to the atom $\Sigma\times 1$ to have occurred before time $t$, and $\frak{R}^{(\lambda)}:L^{\infty}(\Sigma)\rightarrow L^{\infty}(\Sigma)$ is the reduced resolvent of the backwards generator $\mathcal{L}_{\lambda}$.
 The boundary terms are

 The interjection of the telescoping terms $ \big(\frak{R}^{(\lambda)}\frac{dV}{dx}\big)( S_{R_{n}} )$ removes the correlations between successive life cycles.
 The fact that the increments of $\tilde{M}_{t}$ have mean zero with respect to the information known up to time $R_{n}$ is a consequence of the splitting construction and the fact that the observable $\frac{dV}{dx}$ has mean zero in the equilibrium state $\Psi_{\infty,\lambda}$.
-The process $\tilde{M}_{t}$ is a martingale with respect to its own filtration, and this opens the possibility of using Doob's inequality to the bound $\tilde{M}_{t}$.
+The process $\tilde{M}_{t}$ is a martingale with respect to its own filtration, and this opens the possibility of applying Doob's maximal inequality to bound the fluctuations of $\tilde{M}_{t}$.

 The martingale $\tilde{M}_{t}$ is a variant of the martingale $\tilde{M}'$ below that is usually employed when studying limit theorems for integral functionals of Markov processes:

 The martingale $\tilde{M}'$ has predictable quadratic variation